billwear/billwear.github.io/index.md

 ##### 12:48
 Fired off a message to my Virta coach about restarting Mounjaro after a few weeks off.
 I have 7.5, though they've recommended 10mg (have to wait on the Medicare Part D for that).
 Waiting to hear; this coach has been very responsive.

+#### 13:12
+Laundry fired off a few minutes ago, but it really seems like it took a long time to get through that.
+Oh, maybe not, that's only 25m.
+Nevermind.
+I have no natural sense of time or direction, which means being lost in a fog is not terrifying for me, since I don't know what time it is or which way I'm going anyway.

+##### 14:47
+Went over to the old house to look through the stuff stored over there and bring back some salable skunks (camping supplies, an unused drone, that sort of stuff).
+While there, I found some sewing stuff that will help me, including a massive volume of white plasticized fabric that would make great purses, phone slings, and backpacks.
+And a half a box of 11x14 greenbar computer paper I've been saving for decades.
+No yellowing!
+Don't know how they made this stuff, but it's apparently immune to indoor paper eaters.